 Type of Grant.
-The Awards are not granted as "French-qualified" Awards and are not intended to qualify for the special tax and social security treatment applicable to shares granted for no consideration under Sections L. 225-197 to L. 225-197-6 of the French Commercial Code, as amended.
+The Awards are not granted as "French-qualified" Awards and are not intended to qualify for special tax and social security treatment applicable to shares granted for no consideration under Sections L.225-197-1 to L.225-197-5 and Sections L.22-10-59 and L.22-10-60 of the French Commercial Code, as amended.

 Language Acknowledgement.
-En acceptant l'attribution (the "Award"), Participant confirmez ainsi avoir lu et compris les documents relatifs à cette attribution qui ont été communiqués au Participant en langue anglaise.
+En acceptant l'attribution (the "Award"), Participant confirmez ainsi avoir lu et compris les documents relatifs á cette attribution qui ont été communiqués au Participant en langue anglaise.